 What does the Home Check involved?

 Our home checker will take a good look at your garden, to make sure it is a safe environment for a dog.
 But the Home Check is so much more than just checking the home environment.
-As far as possible our Home Checks are carried out by members of the Association of Pet Dog Trainers - this is an organisation that we work with regularly.
-Their training ethics are the same as BTRF - positive reward based.
+Our Home Checks are carried out by members of the Association of Pet Dog Trainers or a qualified behaviourist.
+Their training ethics are the same as BTRF - modern, positive science based.
 We therefore ask our Home Checkers to talk to you about ongoing training and to answer any questions you might have about caring for your new rescue and training / behaviour.
 Often the Home Check is carried out by the behaviourist who we will be appointing to work with the adopting family.
 This means that should the home check be successful there is already a relationship between behaviourist and adopter.

 It is important to remember that just because you have had a home check it doesn't necessarily mean that you will be offered the dog.
 The home check / interview is an important part of the adoption and can be the deciding factor as to whether the match is right for both the dog and adopting family.